 Advice and support on reopening a business

-We are offering free and confidential support and guidance to businesses that are reopening on how to keep staff and customers safe.
+We offer free, confidential support and guidance to businesses that are reopening on how to keep staff and customers safe.
 Call our advice line on 028 9027 0565 from 9am to 5pm, Monday to Friday, to speak to an adviser.
-You can also email email@example.com and an adviser will respond within one working day.
+You can also email firstname.lastname@example.org and an adviser will respond within one working day.

 Hospitality businesses with queries about licensing requirements and measures to help the business function in a viable way, can contact us by email at email@example.com.